The other weekend artist Jon Bunge opened his studio up to the public as part of the Gowanus Open Studios 2018.

 …and an even earlier color painting, and how it served as a background for details of two more wood sculptures.

-This sculpture also hung from a string, and as it slowly turned, its perspective kept changing:
+This sculpture also hung from a string, and as it slowly turned, its aspect kept changing:

 The piece with the thicker wood branches, casting shadows on the white cube it rests on, stood out even more enticingly in contrast with the colored painting.